Extended formulations, non-negative factorizations and randomized communication protocols: Introduction

 \section{Introduction}

-Extended formulations are a powerful tool for minimizing linear or, more generally, convex functions over polyhedra (see, e.g., Ziegler \cite{Ziegler} for background on polyhedra and polytopes).
-Consider a polyhedron $P$ in $\mathbb{R}^d$ and a convex function $\varphi : \mathbb{R}^d \to \mathbb{R}$, that has to be minimized over $P$.
-If a small size linear description of $P$ is known, then minimizing $\varphi$ over $P$ can be done efficiently using an interior point algorithm, or the simplex algorithm if $\varphi$ is linear and theoretical efficiency is not required.
+Extended formulations are a powerful tool for minimizing linear or, more generally, convex functions over polyhedra (see, e.g., Ziegler~\cite{Ziegler} for background on polyhedra and polytopes).
+Consider a polyhedron $P$ in $\mathbb{R}^d$ and a convex function $f : \mathbb{R}^d \to \mathbb{R}$, that has to be minimized over $P$.
+If a small size linear description of $P$ is known, then minimizing $f$ over $P$ can be done efficiently using an interior point algorithm, or the simplex algorithm if $f$ is linear and theoretical efficiency is not required.

 However, $P$ can potentially have many facets.
 Or worse: it can be that no explicit complete linear description of $P$ is known.
-This does not necessarily make the optimization problem at hand difficult.
-A fundamental result of Gr\"otschel, Lov\'asz and Schrijver \cite{GrotschelLovaszSchrijverBook} states that if there exists an efficient algorithm solving the separation problem for $P$, then optimizing over $P$ can be done efficiently.
-However, this result uses the ellipsoid algorithm, which is useless practically.
-It is desirable to avoid using the ellipsoid algorithm.
+This does not necessarily make the given optimization problem difficult.
+A fundamental result of Gr\"otschel, Lov\'asz and Schrijver~\cite{GrotschelLovaszSchrijverBook} states that if there exists an efficient algorithm solving the separation problem for $P$, then optimizing over $P$ can be done efficiently.
+However, this result uses the ellipsoid algorithm, which is not very efficient in practice.
+Thus it is desirable to avoid using the ellipsoid algorithm.

 Now suppose that there exists a polyhedron $Q$ in a higher dimensional space $\mathbb{R}^e$ such that $P$ is the image of $Q$ under a linear projection $\pi : \mathbb{R}^e \to \mathbb{R}^d$.
-The polyhedron $Q$ together with the projection $\pi$ define an {\DEF extended formulation}, or {\DEF extension} of $P$.
-Minimizing $\varphi$ over $P$ amounts to minimizing $\varphi \circ \pi$ over $Q$.
+The polyhedron $Q$ together with the projection $\pi$ defines an {\DEF extension} of $P$, while we call {\DEF extended formulation} of $P$ any description of $Q$ by means of linear inequalities and equations, together with the map $\pi$.
+Minimizing $f$ over $P$ amounts to minimizing $f \circ \pi$ over $Q$.
 If $Q$ has few facets, then we can resort to an interior point algorithm or the simplex algorithm to solve the optimization problem.
-Of course, one should also take into account the size of the coefficients in the linear description of $Q$ and in the matrix of $\pi$, but this will not be the main focus here.
+Of course, one should also take into account the size of the coefficients in the linear description of $Q$ and in the matrix of $\pi$.
+But this can essentially be ignored for $0/1$-polytopes $P$~\cite{Rothvoss11}.